ericfranz/ericfranz.github.io/_posts/2020-10-30-git-reflog-to-the-rescue.markdown

 date: 2020-10-30T10:46:52-04:00
 ---

 Yet again the git reflog saves the day.
-Several times it has happened that I accidentally deployed a new version of an app in production.
+Several times it has happened that I accidentally deployed a new version of an app in production. _Note: this is about an app that was not managed by Puppet, but instead was deployed by manually cloning the app repo._

 I did a git pull, app restart, and curl to start the app and then realized I need to revert.
 But I'm not the developer of this app - and the developers are not tagging the previous versions they deploy, so how do I know which commit to revert to?
 The reflog!